edgedb/edgedb/docs/guides/tutorials/rust_axum.rst

 The app itself simply calls into a service called Open-Meteo once a minute to look for updated weather information on the cities in the database, and goes back to sleep once it is done.
-Open-Meteo is being used here because their service doesn't require any sort of registration.
+Open-Meteo is being used here because `their service <https://open-meteo.com/en/docs>`_ doesn't require any sort of registration.
 Give it a try `in your browser`_!
+We'll be saving the time and temperature information from this output to the database.

 Getting started
 ---------------

-To get started, first type ``cargo new weather_app``, or whatever name you would like to give the project.
+To get started, first create a new Cargo project with ``cargo new weather_app``, or whatever name you would like to call it.
 Go into the directory that was created and type ``edgedb project init`` to start an EdgeDB instance.
 Inside, you will see your schema inside the ``default.esdl`` in the ``/dbschema`` directory.

 Schema
 ------